-Although we’ve seen great advances in computing power, the amount of storage space offered with consumer laptops has actually decreased on average.
+Although we’ve seen great advances in computing power, the amount of storage space offered with consumer laptops have actually decreased on average.

 Much of this downsizing of local storage space has been made possible by the concept of cloud computing.
-Since many applications now run via the cloud, in SaaS or Software as a Service model, there’s no need to install software locally on the computer.
+Since many applications now run via the cloud, in Software as a Service model (SaaS), there’s no need to install software locally on the computer.